 Now that we have our new test prepared and able to run our T-Plan Robot automation script, we can now place that into a “Test Set” within the “Test Lab” section of ALM allowing us to initiate the execution.

 You are now ready to execute your T-Plan Robot automation scripts from HP ALM!

 Clicking the attachment icon gives you quick access to the output report for that instance, otherwise you can select the executions “Run ID” to open up the “Run Details” screen.
 Selecting the Attachments option on the left will then give you access to the T-Plan output report/files:

 T-Plan Robot automated test scripts can be executed from the context of HP ALM through the use of the CLI.
 The results of said executions are then visible also directly from within HP ALM.

 The above instructions allow you to setup both T-Plan Robot and HP ALM (QC) in order to achieve this functionality.
 The above steps are also potentially a starting point from where you can further edit and enhance the integration to suit.
 Perhaps you want to pass some parameters at run-time, perhaps you want to retrieve other files etc., by following the above principles this should all be possible.

 This document describes new features, changes and bug fixes delivered by T-Plan Robot Enterprise 4.2.x releases.

-The latest public release available: T-Plan Robot Enterprise 4.2.1 released on 17 November 2016.
+The latest public release available: T-Plan Robot Enterprise 4.2.2 released on 10 July 2017.